PandaX-xT: a Multi-ten-tonne Liquid Xenon Observatory at the China Jinping Underground Laboratory: Physics potential

-For the solar neutrinos, we benchmark our sensitivity to the solar $^8$B neutrino fluxes via coherent elastic neutrino-nucleus scattering (CE$\nu$NS), and the $pp$ neutrino flux via neutrino-electron elastic scattering.
-With 200\,tonne$\cdot$year exposure, the number of detected $^8$B neutrino CE$\nu$NS events is approximately 710, conservatively estimated based on the PandaX-4T efficiency curve in a specialized low energy analysis in Ref.~\cite{PandaX:2022aac}.
+For the solar neutrinos, we benchmark our sensitivity to the solar $^8$B neutrino flux via coherent elastic neutrino-nucleus scattering (CE$\nu$NS), and the $pp$ neutrino flux via neutrino-electron elastic scattering.
+With 200\,tonne$\cdot$year exposure, the number of detected $^8$B neutrino CE$\nu$NS events is approximately 710, conservatively estimated based on the PandaX-4T efficiency curve in a specialized low energy analysis in Ref.~\cite{PandaX:2022aac}, with an energy threshold of $\sim$0.95\,keV$_{\textrm{nr}}$ (1\% efficiency) and the energy smearing taken into account.
 With an additional assumption of an equal number of accidental background events, PandaX-xT is capable of making a better-than 10\% precision measurement on the $^{8}$B neutrino fluxes (Fig.~\ref{fig:b8_flux}).
 We expect the efficiency and accidental background to be further improved along the way.
-For the $pp$ neutrinos, assuming a 2\% systematic uncertainty for material, krypton and radon background, the $pp$ flux can be determined to $(6.0 \pm 0.2) \times 10^{10}$~cm$^{-2}$s$^{-1}$ using ER spectra fitting, better than the current best measurement from Borexino~\cite{Kumaran:2021lvv}.
+For the $pp$ neutrinos, assuming a 2\% systematic uncertainty for material, krypton and radon background, the relative precision of $pp$ flux can be determined to 3\% using ER spectra fitting, better than the current best measurement from Borexino~\cite{Kumaran:2021lvv}.

 Note that the neutrino scattering rate in Tables~\ref{tab:bkg_below_10keV} and~\ref{tab:solar_nu_background} has assumed standard electroweak interaction only.
 If there is an enhanced neutrino magnetic moment $\mu_\nu$ due to the Majorana nature or exotic new physics beyond the SM, the elastic scattering cross section will be modified by a term~\cite{Billard:2013qya}